 PROTEIN IN LEGUMES/BEANS: Legumes- also called dried beans are edible seeds that grow in pods.
-Beans contain a more complete set of amino acids than other plant-based food and they are high in iron, B vitamins and fiber.
+Beans contain a more complete set of amino acids than other plant-based food and they are high in iron, B vitamins and fibre.

-PROTEIN IN GRAINS: Whole grains are an excellent source of nutrition, as they contain essential enzymes, iron, dietary fiber, vitamin E, and the B-complex vitamins.
+PROTEIN IN GRAINS: Whole grains are an excellent source of nutrition, as they contain essential enzymes, iron, dietary fibre, vitamin E, and the B-complex vitamins.
 Because the body absorbs grain slowly, they provide sustained and high quality energy.
 Grain can be added to casseroles or used in a side dish.
 Examples are: barley, brown rice, buckwheat, millet, oatmeal, quinoa, wild rice

 VEGETABLE PROTEIN: GREENS: Nutritionally, greens are very high in protein, calcium, magnesium, iron, potassium, phosphorous, zinc, and vitamins A, C, E and K. They are crammed with fiber, folic acid, chlorophyll and many other micro-nutrients.
 Simply stir-fry up or steam some broccoli, kale, bok choy, or cabbage.

 PROTEIN IN NUTS AND SEEDS: Nuts are very healthy and nutritious.
-In addition to being excellent sources of protein, nuts and seeds have many other benefits such as vitamins, minerals, fiber, and other chemicals that may prevent cancer and heart disease.
+In addition to being excellent sources of protein, nuts and seeds have many other benefits such as vitamins, minerals, fibre, and other chemicals that may prevent cancer and heart disease.
 Additionally, nuts are high in essential amino acids and healthy fats and essential fatty acids (like omega 3 and omega 6).
 Nuts and seeds can be added to salads as well as eaten as a snack.
 Examples are: almonds, cashews, pumpkin seeds, sesame seeds, sunflower seeds, walnuts (black)

-Fish and Chicken:
+Fish and Chicken